cardano-foundation/docs-cardano-org/marlowe/marlowe-lang-guide.md

 In this contract, either Alice or Bob can make the first choice; the other thens makes a choice.
 If they agree, then that is done; if not, Carol arbitrates.

 #### Escrow in Marlowe
 Marlowe contracts incorporate extra constructs to ensure that they progress properly.
-Each time we see a When, we need to provide two additional things:
+Each time we see a `When`, we need to provide two additional things:
 - a *timeout* after which the contract will progress, and
-- the *continuation* contract to which it progresses.
+- the *continuation* contract to which it progresses

 #### Using Timeouts
 Timeouts are used where the condition of the `When` never becomes true.
 So, timeout and continuation values are added to each `When` occurring in the contract: